ptrpl4/bash-mac/leftovers/software-engineering/scrum.md

 **Commitment: Sprint Goal**

-The Sprint Goal is the single objective for the Sprint.&#x20;
+The Sprint Goal is the single objective for the Sprint.

 The Sprint Goal is created during the Sprint Planning event and then added to the Sprint Backlog.
 If the work turns out to be different than they expected, they collaborate with the Product Owner to negotiate the scope of the Sprint Backlog within the Sprint without affecting the Sprint Goal.